 Although there were several antecedents, I believe Double Indemnity started the real wave of self-consciously hardboiled noir films.
 Murder, My Sweet is the first feature adaptation of a Chandler original.
 Powell’s Marlowe was soon usurped by Humphrey Bogart, who offers a tougher variation on his Sam Spade in The Maltese Falcon, itself a reinterpretation of Dashiell Hammett’s much different detective hero.
 Others would follow, more or less using the same character blueprint.
 Murder, My Sweet remains the purest version of Chandler on film, even if it all seems far too familiar now.

-The Warner Archive Collection Blu-ray of Murder, My Sweet is a good encoding of this core thriller from the 1940s.
+The Warner Archive Collection Blu-ray of Murder, My Sweet is a fine encoding of this core thriller from the 1940s.
 The previous DVD from eleven years ago was good, but couldn’t overcome shortcomings in the source materials, specifically all those optical and special effects sections where the picture quality took a dive.
 This new transfer improves on the DVD but is not a picture-perfect restoration.
 Most scenes are sharp and rich, but in a few places the contrast and granularity is a bit higher.
 Roy Webb’s film score sounds fine on the clear audio track.

 The trailer included is a blurry mess that makes one grateful that the feature looks so good.
 The other extra, also from 2004, is an audio commentary with noir critic Alain Silver.
 He relates a wealth of detail about the production, augmented with a keen knowledge of Raymond Chandler.
 Silver’s production background shows in his comments about how certain scenes were likely filmed.
 His perspective on the noir style allows him to point out when the cameraman seems to be overdoing things, as when four successive shots in a row throw exaggerated shadows on the walls of an interrogation room.